kosdev-code/kos-buildpublish/readme.md

 Each key is described below:

     default_keyset: Defines the keyset that will be used by kabtool when generating KAB files.
-The default_keyset value drives how the contents of the ~/kosStudio/tools.properties file to set the keyset.
+The default_keyset value drives the contents of the ~/kosStudio/tools.properties file to set the keyset.

+    onload_cmd: [OPTIONAL] When executing the kos_build_handler, after the secrets have been loaded, this onload_cmd is run automatically.
+You may use this to initialize your environment or add additional set-up should you need to do so.

-    prebuild_cmd: [OPTIONAL] : this is called before the *build_cmd*.
+    prebuild_cmd: [OPTIONAL]  When the build goal is taken, this is called before the *build_cmd*.
 No action is taken if this is not set.

-    build_cmd: Defines the script used to build the code in the repository.
+    build_cmd: When the build goal is taken, this defines the command used to build the code in the repository.

+    postbuild_cmd: [OPTIONAL] When the build goal is taken, this defines the command used after a successful execution of the build_cmd.

+    prepublish_cmd: [OPTIONAL] When the publish goal is taken, this defines the command executed before publishing artifacts defined in this file.

+    postpublish_cmd: [OPTIONAL] When the publish goal is taken, this defines the command executed after publishing artifacts defined in this file.

     artifacts: Array which defines the artifacts to deploy to an artifact store and publish.